How to Solve Cookie Expiration Errors

 To prevent this:

-- Slowly build up your account activity to mimic natural human behavior.
+• Build up your activity gradually to mimic natural human behavior.

 Untitled.jpeg